 - Be honest with yourself on what you do and don’t do well.
 Protecting your ego will harm your business!
 Get help from others who have the expertise in your weaker areas.
 Almost without exception, the most successful leaders invest in outside help to fill critical gaps.
 If you do not have a recruitment advisor consider joining a PeopleMax Mastermind group where you can learn wisely how to scale a recruitment business.

 - Learn and adopt an effective, repeatable process to hire the right people.
 Making good hires consistently requires an objective, science-based approach that goes far beyond “gut feel.”
 You’ll never scale effectively until this recruitment best practice is part of your culture.

 - Implement a high-quality, repeatable system to onboard, train, and develop new hires.
 This should be a step-by-step, written process that includes relevant metrics to hold people accountable to important activities.

 - Ensure that you address your leadership and management needs separately and get appropriate assistance to address your deficiencies.
 Doing one well will not compensate for doing the other poorly.
-Here’s a free download to help you understand the difference between leadership and mangement and why this matters: https://peoplemaximizers.com/maximum-leadership-and-management/
+Here’s a free recruitment tool to help you understand the difference between leadership and management and why this matters.

 In summary, scaling your firm is a recruitment strategy that fits your needs if you wish to grow while not depending upon yourself for your revenue.
 Ultimately, it’s about duplicating what you and others do while adding what is lacking.
 Applying the above best practices can be the difference between scaling success and failure.
 If you have any questions related to your scaling, feel free to reach out to me at email@example.com.